Don't get trapped in cycle of fear that Islam is in danger in India: RSS chief | Politics

 The only solution to Hindu-Muslim conflict is dialogue, not discord, he said.

-''Hindu-Muslim unity is misleading as they're not different, but one.
-DNA of all Indians are same, irrespective of religion,'' Bhagwat said.

-''We are in a democracy.
+Bhagwat said, ''If you don't want to call yourself Hindu, you can say Indian instead.
+But we should leave aside these differences over words and should work together for the country.'' ''We are in a democracy.
 There can't be a dominance of Hindus or Muslims.
 There can only be the dominance of Indians.''
-While beginning his speech, Bhagwat said he was attending the event neither for any image makeover nor for vote bank politics.
+In the beginning of his speech, Bhagwat distanced the Sangh from electoral politics and said his presence at such an event should not be seen from the prism of vote bank politics.
+He further said this is not an image makeover or an attempt to woo Muslims ahead of the assembly elections.

-Bhagwat said neither the Sangh is in politics nor does it bother about maintaining an image. ''It keeps on doing its work to strengthen the nation and for the welfare of all in the society,'' he said.
+Bhagwat said that neither the Sangh is in politics nor does it bother about maintaining an image. ''It keeps on doing its work to strengthen the nation and for the welfare of all in the society,'' he said.
+The RSS is not interested in party politics.
+It has a view and that is not in anyone's favour but of the country.
+The Sangh supports those who speak for the country, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)